blurrycontour/zuul-gerrit/doc/source/job-content.rst

       The UUID of the build.
 A build is a single execution of a job.
-      When an item is enqueued into a pipeline, this usually results in one build of each job configured for that item's project.
+      When an item is enqueued into a pipeline, this usually results in one build of each job triggered by that item.
 However, items may be re-enqueued in which case another build may run.
 In dependent pipelines, the same job may run multiple times for the same item as circumstances change ahead in the queue.
 Each time a job is run, for whatever reason, it is acompanied with a new unique id.

    .. var:: buildset

-      The build set UUID.
+      The buildset UUID.
 When Zuul runs jobs for an item, the collection of those jobs is known as a buildset.
 If the configuration of items ahead in a dependent pipeline changes, Zuul creates a new buildset and restarts all of the jobs.